harrisonde/harrisonde/readme.md

     - [Laravel Tenant Magic](https://github.com/Cidekar/laravel-tenantmagic)
     - [Window Rivet](https://github.com/Cidekar/window-rivet)

-## :incoming_envelope: How to get intouch with me:
+## :incoming_envelope: How to get in touch with me:
 <p>Please feel free to contact me at the :e-mail: in my Github profile.</p>

 ## :zap: Resoureces used to build this profile README: